 This briefing note explains how the GP referral pathway works and how to implement it in primary care networks (PCNs) and practices.
 It has been produced in partnership with Royal College of General Practitioners, Royal Pharmaceutical Society, Pharmaceutical Services Negotiating Committee, Primary Care Pharmacy Association and us.

 - What is the NHS Community Pharmacist Consultation Service?

 - How does the service work?

 - Case studies

 - The NHS Community Pharmacist Consultation Service (CPCS) offers patients same day minor illness consultations with a community pharmacist.
-Working in conjunction with the RCGP and BMA the service was developed to allow practice teams to refer low acuity patients for convenient, same-day consultations with clinical advice and, where indicated, the purchase of any over-the-counter medicine the patient may need.
+Working in conjunction with the Royal College of General Practitioners (RCGP) and the British Medical Association (BMA) the service was developed to allow practice teams to refer low acuity patients for convenient, same-day consultations with clinical advice and, where indicated, the purchase of any over-the-counter medicine the patient may need.

 - This new service can support general practice to ensure patients are seen by the right healthcare professional, in the right place, at the right time and will help make more GP appointments available for those with higher acuity needs.

-- Currently 94% of all community pharmacies are signed up to provide the service, with those pharmacists having access to clinical skills continuing professional development training run by the RPS and RCGP.
+- Currently 94% of all community pharmacies are signed up to provide the service, with those pharmacists having access to clinical skills continuing professional development training run by the Royal Pharmaceutical Society (RPS) and RCGP.

 - The benefit of the service for patients is that they are triaged on the same day and given the clinical advice and support they need.
 There is good evidence that advice provided by community pharmacists about minor illness results in the same outcome as if the patient went to see their GP or attended an emergency department.